 7 Fascinating Facts About Albino Ferrets (With Pictures)

 Ferrets come in a variety of different colors, including the albino.
-These rodents are cute, smart, interactive, and fun-loving.
+Often mistaken as rodents, ferrets are members of the mustelid or weasel family, and these creatures are cute, smart, interactive, and fun-loving.
 They enjoy running around the house and exploring nooks and crannies.
 They also like sitting on the shoulders of their human family members.
 They are generally easier to take care of than other animals, like cats and dogs, although they do require commitment and a great deal of attention.

 These animals also need help with grooming in terms of nail trimming, bathing, and ear and teeth cleaning.
 While albino ferrets feature many of the same characteristics as a common ferret does, a few of their unique characteristics are worth investigating.
 Following are a few fascinating facts about albino ferrets that we think you should know about.

 Albino ferrets do not feature any color other than white due to a gene mutation.
 The mutation is caused by the deletion of exon 4 in the tyrosinase gene.
 This mutation is also responsible for animals such as dogs, cats, rabbits, cows, and rats being albino.
 Nothing is wrong with albino animals.
 It just means that they cannot produce pigmentation.